Aceix/OverlayBadge/README.md

 Project is open to suggestions.
 To contribute:
  1. Fork the repo
  2. Edit source
- 3. Raise an issus=e, linking to your repo
+ 3. Raise an issue, linking to your repo

 License
 ----